Voter turnout in the European Parliament elections

 Elections to the European Parliament saw declining voter turnout between 1979 and 2014.
-However, voter turnout in 2019 European elections increased by 8 points compared to 2014.
-In spite of this exception for all Member States, the electoral mobilization remains weak compared to the national parliamentary elections.
-Moreover, turnout significantly differs from one country to another in Europe and across a time: in 2019 Belgium citizens participated the most with 88.47% and Slovakians the less with 22.74%.
+However, voter turnout in 2019 European elections increased by 5 points compared to 2014 and remained as high in 2024, which some attribute to the politicisation of EU politics in domestic political arenas.
+In spite of this participatory increase, the degree of electoral mobilization remains weak compared to the national parliamentary elections.
+Moreover, turnout significantly differs from one country to another in Europe and across a time: in 2019 Belgium citizens participated the most with 88.47% and Slovaks the least with 22.74%.
 The potential factors that might influence these trends and their implications have attracted great scholarly attention.
 Identifying and analysing the factors that determine the relative low turnout at European elections is therefore critical, as it is one element that weakens the democratic legitimacy of the European Parliament.